qianc62/MGTC/README.md

 ## Reqirements
-* Python (3.6.8, 3.7.3 or above)
+* Python (3.6.8 or 3.7.3)
 * PyTorch (1.0.1)
 * [Word2Vec](https://radimrehurek.com/gensim/models/word2vec.html).
-Note that the embedding layer can be replaced by other models such as [BERT-Base](https://github.com/google-research/bert).
+Note that the embedding layer can be replaced by other models such as [BERT](https://github.com/google-research/bert).
 If necessary, kindly replace corresponding lines of the code to do so.

 ### Citation